 Assistance with relevant U.S. federal agencies, including the Office for Human Research Protections, the FDA, the Office for Civil Rights, and the Office of Research Integrity, to acquire informal and formal guidance related to specific questions, as well as in conjunction with for-cause or not-for-cause investigations or audits.

-We also have expertise in the FDA regulatory requirements such as the restrictions on the promotion of pharmaceutical products and medical devices, the requirements to bring FDA-regulated products to market, the treatment use of investigational products under expanded access protocols and in the context of humanitarian use devices, and special rules regarding the use of human cells, tissues, and cellular and tissue-based products.
+Advice on FDA regulatory requirements such as the restrictions on the promotion of pharmaceutical products and medical devices; the requirements for bringing FDA-regulated products to market; the treatment of investigational products under expanded access protocols; and the context of humanitarian use devices and special rules regarding the use of human cells, tissues, and cellular and tissue-based products.